 Curriculum & Instruction

 Elementary school classes are self-contained, and junior high school classes are departmentalized.
-Language arts (reading, writing, listening, and speaking), mathematics, science, and social studies are taught at all grade levels.
-The basic curriculum is aligned to Illinois Learning Standards and the District 15 Student Performance Targets.
+Language arts (reading, writing, listening, and speaking), mathematics, science, social studies, music, health, physical education, and art are taught at all grade levels.
+The basic curriculum is aligned to Illinois Learning Standards (incorporating the Common Core Standards).
 In addition, the subject areas listed below by grade levels are also taught:

 - Foreign Language—Grades 7-8